voutasaurus/octest/README.md

 Browse to http://localhost:9090 for Prometheus dashboard

-Browse to http://localhost:TODO for Jaeger dashboard
+Browse to http://localhost:16686 for Jaeger dashboard

-## TODO

-- [ ] Fix Jaeger 404 error